szoj-dev/szoj/CONTRIBUTING.md

 ## License

-By contributing, you agree that your contributions will be licensed under its [MIT License](LICENSE).
+By contributing, you agree that your contributions will be licensed under its [CC BY 4.0 License](LICENSE).